pavluchenkor/iDryer-Unit/readme_en.md

 heater_temp: 55
 ```

-### Temperature and Humidity Sensors Setup
+### Temperature and Humidity Sensor Configuration

 You can use any temperature and humidity sensor supported by Klipper.
-In the example, the **SHT3X** sensor is used, connected via the I2C interface:
+In the example, an **SHT3X** sensor is used, connected via the I2C interface.
+The sensors for U1 and U2 are connected to one I2C bus, and the sensors for U3 and U4 are connected to another I2C bus.
+The sensor addresses on each bus must be different:

 ```ini
 [temperature_sensor iDryer_M_Air]